Contents

 Data Migrations

-Because Alembic migrations are Python scripts rather than raw SQL files, you can include data migrations alongside schema changes in the same revision.
-This is one of Alembic’s advantages over SQL-based tools like Flyway .
-For example, backfilling a column before adding a NOT NULL constraint:
+Alembic migrations are Python scripts, not raw SQL files.
+So you can ship data migrations next to schema changes in the same revision.
+This is one of Alembic’s edges over SQL tools like Flyway .
+For example, backfill a column before adding a NOT NULL constraint:

 def upgrade():